-When I was thinking about what to make my husband this weekend I remembered some really great wings that we had in Florida.
-While there we stayed in a condo so we hit the local Costco and grabbed some already made up dishes from the deli area.
-That is where we got the chicken wings and they were fabulous.
-We heated them up in the oven and paired with a giant salad.
+When I was thinking about what to make this weekend, I remembered some really great wings that we had in Florida.
+While there, we stayed in a condo so we hit the local Costco and grabbed some already made-up dishes from the deli area to save money on eating out.
+That is where we got these tasty chicken wings from.
+We heated them up in the oven and paired them with a giant salad.

 When we got home sadly our local Costco did not have them.
 So light bulb moment, I will make my own dry rub chicken wings at home!

 Full disclosure, I have never made wings before.
-If you read my post about Wing Sauce Sliders you would know why and how I just finally came around to buffalo sauce.
-I was willing to give it a try though you know since I kind of like the guy who has been a part of my life for the better part of 20 years.
+If you read my post about Wing Sauce Sliders, you would know why and how I just finally came around to buffalo sauce, let alone chicken wings.
+But I was willing to give them a try because they smelled so good and they didn’t disappoint.

 Next, I headed over to The Chunky Chef’s site and followed the directions for baked chicken wings from her Epic Dry-Rubbed Chicken Wings recipe.

-To a large bowl, I added the wings then drizzled them with 2 Tbs oil.
+To a large bowl, I added the wings and then drizzled them with 2 tablespoons of oil.

 Then rub all the wings with that good flavor.

-On a prepared cookie sheet I put down tinfoil and a baking rack.
+On a prepared cookie sheet, put down aluminum foil and a wire baking rack.

-Layer the wings out then put into a preheated 400-degree oven for 45 minutes.
+Lay the seasoned wings on the baking rack and put them into a preheated 400-degree oven for 45 minutes.
 Be prepared because if you make these the house will smell downright amazing!

 At the end of the recipe, it called for melting 4 Tbs of butter.
 Pour it over the chicken.